ollycassidy13/oh-my-xilinx/README.md

 ----------------
 How it works
 ----------------
-The script adds all Verilog files in given folder to a Vivado project and runs the Synthesis and Implementation phases.
+The script adds all Verilog or VHDL files in given folder to a Vivado project and runs the Synthesis and Implementation phases.
 It then exports the area/timing/power reports for investigation by the user.

 ----------------
 How to install